cyclr/docs/Nice-CXOne-authentication.md

 ### Account setup

-Cyclr asks you for the below values when you install the Nice CXOne connector into an account:
+When you install the Nice CXOne connector into an account, Cyclr asks for any values not entered in your partner console, along with the following:

 | **Value**         | **Description**                                              |
 | :---------------- | :----------------------------------------------------------- |